 Real Estate rather is a high investment option.
-You can invest your money in plot, flat, bungalow, shop and other type of properties.
+You can invest your money in plots, flats, bungalows, shops, and other types of properties.
 You can find investment options from Rs 1 lakh to Rs.
-1 Crore depending upon the size, location and type of property.
+1 Crore depending upon the size, location, and type of property.

 Further, transactions of R.E. are always risky because of problems in title disputes.
 There are many frauds noticed.
-Transaction cost is also high i.e. around 10% of the cost.
+Transaction cost is also high, i.e., around 10% of the cost.
 R.E. has very little liquidity.
-You can sell 1 tons of Gold worth Rs.
-300 Crores & realize the money in couple of days.
+You can sell 1 ton of Gold worth Rs.
+300 Crores & realize the money in a couple of days.

-But, when you are in dire needs, you may not get even ¾ th the price of a single bed room flat in a whole year.
+But, when you are in dire need, you may not get even ¾ th the price of a single bedroom flat in a whole year.

-You need through knowledge, lot of Experience, perspective & lots of money to buy right type of R.E., at the right place at the right time & price.
+You need thorough knowledge, a lot of Experience, perspective & lots of money to buy the right type of R.E. at the right place at the right time & price.
 Over and above, this one needs holding power of 5 years to 10 years to make R.E. investment safe & profitable.

-This is not easy proposition for most of us.
-Like a stock market or Gold markets, there is no market as such for R.E. where proper price discovery takes place.
+This is not an easy proposition for most of us.
+Like a stock market or Gold market, there is no market as such for R.E. where proper price discovery takes place.

-Real estate is also very special static passive asset which has very important essential uses in every sphere of our lives.
-Owning a house is lifelong ambition matter of sentimental- emotional satisfaction for almost every one.
+Real estate is also a very special static passive asset that has very important essential uses in every sphere of our lives.
+Owning a house is a lifelong ambition matter of sentimental- emotional satisfaction for almost everyone.

-Of course R.E. is tangible in real sense, has some important uses like constructing your home, houses, school colleges, factories, roads, shopping malls, offices and so on.
+Of course, R.E. is tangible in a real sense and has some important uses like constructing your home, houses, school, colleges, factories, roads, shopping malls, offices, and so on.
 Thus, entrepreneurship can add great value to it.

-You have to consider all the above circumstances before investing into Real Estate.
-Real estate is also not best investment options.
+You have to consider all the above circumstances before investing in Real Estate.
+Real estate is also not the best investment option.
 Keep your curiosity on before we move on to more investment options.

 15. Equity Investment